 Flare-ups of a chronic condition such as diabetes

 Most policies would provide cover for “flare ups” of a chronic condition if the condition such as diabetes was diagnosed after the inception of your policy.
 Once you to get back to a stable condition, there would be no cover available from your private medical insurance and treatment would revert back to the NHS.

 Diabetes prior to the start of your policy?

-If you are new to private medical insurance and suffer from a chronic condition such as diabetes prior to the inception date, it is essential that you confirm your condition at the point of quotation.
-In most cases your condition would be excluded from cover if there is no known medical cure.
-If diabetes has been diagnosed prior to the start date of your cover you must make your broker or insurer aware.
+If you are new to private medical insurance and suffer from a chronic condition such as diabetes prior to the inception date, it is essential you confirm your condition at the point of quotation.
+In most cases, your condition would be excluded from cover if there is no known medical cure.
+If diabetes has been diagnosed prior to the start date of your cover, you must make your broker or insurer aware.

 Is health insurance for diabetics really available?